KARISHMASHINDE/E-Nursery/README.md

 # e-nursery

 # Objectives
-Simple online nursery marketplace API  built using Django,Authentication Done by using JWT token
+Simple online nursery marketplace API  built using Django.
+Authentication Done by using JWT token.

 Checkout this repo, install dependencies, then start the server: